bt3gl/building_blog/content/natas_wargames.md

 #### Stating the Attack:

 Luckily, MySQL has a query [sleep()] that delays the next command for a number of seconds.
-We can use this as an inject command in the end of our former exploits:
+We can use this as an injected command at the end of our former exploits:

 [sleep()]: http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_sleep